briankeegan/present-recollection-rails-api/README.md

       - [x] Add `has_many` to users
       - [x] Add `belongs_to` to gifts
   - [ ] ~~Migrate, and double check~~
-  - [x] Update GiftController, as Gifts now belongs to User
+  - [x] Update `GiftController`, as Gifts now belongs to User
   - [x] TEST!
   - [x] All curls reqeusts are working.
 Time to do Front End!

  4. After testing, decided to rollback migration, and update initial scaffold created migration.
-  - [x] Update heroku data base and push all changes.
+  - [x] Update heroku DB and push all changes.